AquaticInformatics/aquarius-sdk-net/CONTRIBUTING.md

 ## Building

-Either build from within Visual Studio, or run `msbuild build.proj` from the root of the repo.
+Either build from within Visual Studio, or run `dotnet build src` from the root of the repo.

 ## Testing